arunprabusiva/multiflow-cli/docs/CORPORATE-INSTALL.md

-# 🏢 MultiFlow for Corporate Environments
+# 🏢 Multimflow for Corporate Environments

 > **Working with corporate laptops?
 No admin rights?
 Firewall restrictions?
 We've got you covered!**